 - Has a positive workplace culture that offers workers a chance to grow and be heard.

 The right employees are those who will:

 - Help build your reputation in the community.

-- Employees who "fit" nurture relationships with customers and clients
+- Nurture relationships with customers and clients.

 The Work Environment

-Always remember that the things that attract the best and brightest employees are the things that keep those same employees coming back to work for you year after year.
+And remember that the company traits that attract star employees are the same things that keep those employees coming back to work for you year after year.